CutillasLab/ReMEA/README.md

                                                       tumour_type = "pan",
                                                       signature_version = "CellLines")
 ```

+Tumour type and signature version arguments are to specify particular
+signatures.
+All signatures from cell lines are constructed using a `pan`
+cancer context.

 If you wish to use your own signatures, this can be achieved using the
 base `ReMEA::signature_enrichment` function.